gatsbyjs/gatsby/docs/docs/glossary.md

 ### [WPGraphQL](/docs/glossary/wpgraphql)

-A WordPress plugin for that adds [GraphQL](#graphql) capabilities to WordPress.
+A WordPress plugin that adds [GraphQL](#graphql) capabilities to WordPress.
 It's another way that you can use WordPress as a content source for Gatsby.

-A [JavaScript](#javascript) application that Gatsby uses to bundle your website's code up.
-This happens automatically on [build](#build).

 ## X